-- Applicants are required to complete and submit their applications by electronic means, including the use of an electronic signature, a minimum of 90 days prior to the start of the proposed arts activities. (e.g. if the proposed start date of an activity is December 1, the Network Organizational Development application must be received by MSAC no later than September 1.) - Technical support for SmartSimple is available during regular office hours, 8:00 AM through 4:00 PM, Monday through Friday. - Lost, misdirected or late applications are the sole responsibility of the applicant. - Applicants must meet all revision deadlines after submission, as specified in writing, or the application will be withdrawn.
+- Applicants are required to complete and submit their applications by electronic means, including the use of an electronic signature. - Technical support for SmartSimple is available during regular office hours. - Lost, misdirected or late applications are the sole responsibility of the applicant. - Applicants must meet all revision deadlines after submission, as specified in writing, or the application will be withdrawn.